jpquast/protti/README.md

 data <- read_protti("filename.csv")
 ```

-Since we will actually use synthetic data for this example we are going
+Since we will use synthetic data for this example we are going to call
-to call the `create_synthetic_data()` function from **protti**.
-Of
+the `create_synthetic_data()` function from **protti**.
+Of course you do
-course you do not need to do this step in your analysis pipeline.
+not need to do this step in your analysis pipeline.

 The data this function creates is similar to data obtained from a LiP-MS
 experiment.
 Please note that any of the steps in this workflow can also